Analysis: Under fire, Venezuela's Maduro vows new graft crackdown

 CARACAS (Reuters) - When even Venezuela’s most famous topless model complains on Twitter that the government is too soft on corruption, it could be time for President Nicolas Maduro to sit up and take action.

-Already facing big economic challenges while trying to fill the shoes of his charismatic mentor, the late Hugo Chavez, Maduro is on the receiving end of a new wave of criticism for letting graft close to home go unpunished.
+Already facing big economic challenges while trying to fill the shoes of his charismatic mentor, the late Hugo Chavez, Maduro is on the receiving end of a new wave of criticism that he lets graft close to home go unpunished.

 The former bus driver, who narrowly won an election in April after Chavez’s death from cancer, has launched a fresh anti-corruption drive.
-But that drive has suffered from a public perception that “big fish” allied to his administration are being spared.
+But it has suffered from a public perception that “big fish” allied to his administration are being spared.

 With the growing anger denting his popularity, Maduro has said he will seek decree powers that were last used by Chavez in order to revamp his fight against corruption, and says he is ready to “change all the laws” if necessary.